charmed-hpc/slurmd-operator/README.md

 ## Features

-The slurmctld operator provides and manages the slurmd daemon.
-This operator provides the compute node service for virtual machines enlisted as compute nodes in Charmed SLURM clusters.
+The slurmd operator provides and manages the slurmd daemon.
+This operator provides the compute node service for machines enlisted as compute nodes in Charmed SLURM clusters.

 ## Usage